Vice Ganda: 2016–2022: Further commercial success

 In 2022, Vice Ganda returned to movies through 2022 Metro Manila Film Festival entry Partners in Crime under Star Cinema alongside vlogger Ivana Alawi which ended up as the second-highest grossing entry of the said film festival.
 The film was later on screened in Saitama and Nagoya, Japan in February 2023.
 Vice pushed his success further as he won numerous awards such as "Most Outstanding Twitter Influencer", "Most Outstanding Social Media Personality", "Most Influential Multimedia Filipino Celebrity", and "Most Outstanding Entertainment Show Host" at the 5th Gawad Lasallianeta held at the De La Salle Araneta University.
 Ganda also won "Best Variety Show Host" at the 2023 Platinum Stallion National Media Awards of Trinity University of Asia.

+2023-present: Contract renewal with ABS-CBN and films with Jun Robles Lana

-He renewed his contract with ABS-CBN in 2023 and announce series of concert shows in Canada and the United States.
+In 2023, Vice Ganda renewed his contract with ABS-CBN and embarked on a concert tour in Canada and the United States.

-Ganda is set to star in a new film And the Breadwinner Is... in 2024 under Star Cinema and The IdeaFirst Company and will be directed by Jun Lana.
+In 2024, Vice Ganda returned to the Metro Manila Film Festival with And the Breadwinner Is... under Star Cinema and The IdeaFirst Company.
+His first collaboration with director Jun Robles Lana, Vice Ganda won the 2025 FAMAS Award for Best Actor for his role as an OFW returning to the Philippines.

+In 2025, Vice Ganda and Lana collaborated for the second time in the drama comedy film Call Me Mother.
+An entry to the 51st Metro Manila Film Festival, the film earned Vice Ganda the festival’s Best Actor award.
+Call Me Mother also opened the inaugural Philippines-Japan Film Festival in 2026, with Vice Ganda and Lana attending the premiere; And the Breadwinner Is... was also included in the festival’s lineup.

+In 2026, Vice Ganda signed a major creative partnership with MediaQuest Holdings, following his contract renewal with ABS-CBN.

+Vice Ganda is set to star in his third collaboration with Lana through The Greatest Showdown, an entry to the 52nd Metro Manila Film Festival.